musicinmybrain/dcm2niix/COMPILE.md

 ##### DISABLING CLASSIC JPEG

 DICOM images can be stored as either raw data or compressed using one of many formats as described by the [transfer syntaxes](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage#Transfer_Syntaxes_and_Compressed_Images).
-One of the compressed formats is the lossy classic JPEG format (which is separate from and predates the lossy JPEG 2000 format).
+One of the compressed formats is the lossy classic JPEG format (which is separate from and predates the JPEG2000 and JPEG-LS formats).
 This software comes with the [NanoJPEG](http://keyj.emphy.de/nanojpeg/) library to handle these images.
 However, you can use the `myDisableClassicJPEG` compiler switch to remove this dependency.
 The resulting executable will be smaller but will not be able to convert images stored with this format.

 ```
 g++ -O3 -I. main_console.cpp nii_dicom.cpp jpg_0XC3.cpp nifti1_io_core.cpp nii_ortho.cpp nii_dicom_batch.cpp nii_foreign.cpp -o dcm2niix -DmyDisableClassicJPEG -DmyDisableOpenJPEG g++ -O3 -I. main_console.cpp nii_dicom.cpp jpg_0XC3.cpp ujpeg.cpp nifti1_io_core.cpp nii_ortho.cpp nii_dicom_batch.cpp nii_foreign.cpp -o dcm2niix -DmyDisableOpenJPEG -Wl,-stack_size -Wl,3f00000